Your complete guide to the Zwift turbo trainer game

 What is Zwift?

-Zwift is a turbo trainer game that enables you to link you turbo trainer up your computer, your iPad and iPhone, letting you ride with other cyclists in a virtual environment, therefore helping to alleviate some of the boredom associated with indoor riding.
+Zwift is a turbo trainer game that enables you to link you turbo trainer up your computer, iPad, iPhone or Apple TV, letting you ride with other cyclists in a virtual environment, therefore helping to alleviate some of the boredom associated with indoor riding.

 Zwift also says that the game can be better than outdoor riding, where “weather, traffic, time constraints and distance from other cyclists can take the fun out of it.”
 We’re not sure about that, but if it’s wet or cold outside, then an online world may well be preferable.

-There are three virtual worlds to choose from: Watopia, Richmond and London – with a selection of route options available in each.
-The routes can be found on Strava, where there’s a leaderboard for each.
+There’s a range of virtual worlds to choose from – including Watopia, Richmond and London – and routes for various rides can be found on Strava where there’s a leaderboard for each.

 Is Zwift free?

-In a word, no. Zwift introduced a monthly membership fee of £8 or $10 towards the end of 2015.
-However, you don’t need to commit immediately, as there is a 50km or 14 day (whichever comes first) free trial available to all new members.
+You don’t need to commit immediately, either – as there is a seven day free trial available to all new members.

 What equipment do I need to play Zwift?